Lee Sportsmen's Association

 • LSA has been training Berkshire County youth through the state Hunter Ed. program since 2010.

-• If under 18 yrs of age, a parent/guardian written permission is required to take the course.
+If under 18 yrs of age, a parent/guardian written permission is required to take the course.

-1. Complete the online MA Hunter Study Guide at huntercourse.com.
+• Complete the online MA Hunter Study Guide at huntercourse.com.

-3. Attend the field day at LSA to finish the course and take the final exam.
+• Attend the field day at LSA to finish the course and take the final exam.

-This information and links can be found here: https://www.mass.gov/info-details/basic-hunter-education-courses.
-Please check back to see the date and time the field day at LSA will be scheduled in the future, and participants are required to sign up for the field day through the MassWildlife website, as LSA does not handle registration.
+Information and links can be found here: https://www.mass.gov/info-details/basic-hunter-education-courses.
+Please check back for the date and time the field day at LSA will be scheduled in the future, and participants are required to sign up for the field day through the MassWildlife website, as LSA does not handle registration.
 Please contact MassWildlife directly for any further questions or concerns at (508) 389-7820.
 All courses are free of charge and open to the public.
 Students 17 years old or younger must have parental consent to attend this course, and parents/guardians are invited and encouraged to stay for the in-person field day session as well.